 Record Set” in 45 CFR § 164.501.

-(g) “Electronic Protected Health Information” shall have the same meaning as “Electronic Protected Health Information” in 45 CFR §160.103.
+(g) “Electronic Protected Health Information” or “Electronic PHI” shall have the same meaning as “Electronic Protected Health Information” in 45 CFR §160.103, limited to the information created or received by Business Associate from or on behalf of Covered Entity pursuant to its performance of Services.

-(h) “HITECH Act” shall have the same meaning as the Health Information Technology for Economic and Clinical Health Act, as incorporated into the American Recovery and Reinvestment Act of 2009.
+(h) “HITECH Act” shall have the same meaning as Subtitle D of the Health Information Technology for Economic and Clinical Health Act, as incorporated into the American Recovery and Reinvestment Act of 2009.

 (i) “HIPAA Rules” shall mean the Privacy, Security, Breach Notification, and Enforcement

-Rules at 45 CFR Part 160 and Part 164.
+Rules at 45 CFR Part 160 and Part 164, Subparts A, C, D and E.

 (j) “Individual” shall have the same meaning as the term “Individual” in 45 CFR §160.103 and shall include a person who qualifies as a personal representative in accordance with 45 CFR § 164.502(g).